 Let us start with a clear disclaimer: nobody knows why this works, although there are many hypothesies.
-On the other hand it does work astonishingly well: better learning, better behaviour and more (see below).
+On the other hand it does work astonishingly well: better learning, better behaviour, money saved, quieter learning and more (see below).
 So what do we know about shoeless learning today?

 So many schools are trying it - they confirm a complex mix of significant gains:

 So this adds up to better learning, better bahaviour, less stress for everyone, cheaper maintenance, better engagement... what's not to like?

 curiously, every culture has their own explanation of why this works.
 The truth may be a little of everyone's theories...

 the children always just say "oh thank goodness" when they hear their learning is becoming shoeless - smart schools use it as a way to catalyse a conversation about better learning - and that meta cognition may well be a key propellant of success;

 my own theory (offered more than slightly tongue in cheek!) - is one that remains untested: perhaps somehow boys testosterone is stored in their shoes - so when they take them off, they seem to be all round nicer, gentler, quieter (!!);